 Even if your podcast isn’t downloaded enough to generate the proclivity to advertise solely from podcast popularity, you already have established relationships with advertisers who may be interested in multi-channel advertising.

-From the podcasts I’ve listened to, I’ve noticed that in many of the mid-roll advertisements, the host will talk about a product casually and make it seems as if they are stating their subjective opinion (live read advertisement).
-The mid-roll advertisements go for $25 per 1000 CPMs.
+From the podcasts I’ve listened to, I’ve noticed that in many of the mid-roll advertisements, the host will talk about a product casually and make it seem as if they are stating their subjective opinion (live read advertisement).
+The mid-roll advertisements go for $30 CPM.

 If you think you’d be interested in podcasting but don’t know where to begin, here are the basics of starting a podcast.

 • A High-quality microphone is paramount.
 Take a look at the best podcast microphones to get an idea of your microphone options for the specifications you need.